carlosmfreitas2409/ElaSkin-2.0/README.md

 5. Log in to the phpVMS admin center, navigate to ‘General Settings’, then select the ‘ela’ skin.

 # Contact
-If you have any comments, queries or suggestions, please feel free to email me at developer@fsvas.co.uk
+If you have any comments, queries or suggestions, please feel free to email me at carlosmfreitas05@gmail.com